 - On the Effective Date, the Debtors will pay \$890 million and issue a promissory note (the "Note") in the principal amount of \$10 million to the Asbestos Personal Injury Trust.
-The Note will be payable no later than December 31, 2006. - On the Effective Date, the Debtors also will issue one or more contingent payment notes (the "Contingent Payment Note") in the aggregate amount of \$3.05 billion to the Asbestos Personal Injury Trust, which note(s) will be payable in the event that the FAIR Act of 2005 or any substantially similar legislation creating a national trust or similar fund (collectively, the "FAIR Act") has not been enacted and made law on or before the date (the "Trigger Date") that is 10 days (excluding Sundays) after final adjournment of the 109th Congress of the United States (i.e., the current session of Congress). - If the FAIR Act is enacted and made law on or before the Trigger Date, and is not subject to a constitutional challenge to its validity (a "Challenge Proceeding") on or before 60 days after the Trigger Date, the Debtors' obligations under the Contingent Payment Note will not vest and the Contingent Payment Note will be fully canceled. - If the FAIR Act is enacted and made law in this time period but is subject to a Challenge Proceeding as of 60 days after the Trigger Date, the Debtors' obligations under the Contingent Payment Note will depend upon whether the Challenge Proceeding is upheld.
+The Note will be payable no later than December 31, 2006. - On the Effective Date, the Debtors also will issue one or more contingent payment notes (the "Contingent Payment Note") in the aggregate amount of \$3.05 billion to the Asbestos Personal Injury Trust, which note(s) will be payable in the event that the FAIR Act of 2005 or any substantially similar legislation creating a national trust or similar fund (collectively, the "FAIR Act") has not been enacted and made law on or before the date (the "Trigger Date") that is 10 days (excluding Sundays) after final adjournment of the 109th Congress of the United States (i.e., the current session of Congress). - If the FAIR Act is enacted and made law on or before the Trigger Date, and is not subject to a constitutional challenge to its validity (a "Challenge Proceeding") on or before sixty60 days after the Trigger Date, the Debtors' obligations under the Contingent Payment Note will not vest and the Contingent Payment Note will be fully canceled. - If the FAIR Act is enacted and made law in this time period but is subject to a Challenge Proceeding as of sixty60 days after the Trigger Date, the Debtors' obligations under the Contingent Payment Note will depend upon whether the Challenge Proceeding is upheld.

 As a result, if Congress during its current session enacts the FAIR Act and the FAIR Act is made law, the Debtors' payments for Asbestos Personal Injury Claims under the Plan would be limited to \$900 million, an amount that the Debtors believe is approximately what they would be required to pay into the national trust fund contemplated by the current version of the FAIR Act of 2005.
-If the FAIR Act of 2005 became law, that portion of \$900 million remaining in the Asbestos Personal Injury Trust upon the enactment of the FAIR Act would be transferred into the national trust created by such legislation and the holders of Asbestos Personal Injury Claims could file such claims against the national trust.
-The outcome of the legislative process, however, is inherently speculative, and it cannot be known whether the FAIR Act will ever be enacted and made law or, if enacted and made law, what the terms of the final legislation might be.
-In addition, Congress could, consistent with the United States Constitution, enact any legislation that could have a material effect on the Debtors' Asbestos Personal Injury Claims or these chapter 11 proceedings.

 If Congress does not pass the FAIR Act during this period, the Debtors will be required to fund the Asbestos Personal Injury Trust with a principal amount of \$3.95 billion (or an additional \$3.05 billion).
-As of the date of the Asbestos Agreement, U.S. Gypsum's accrued reserve for asbestos claims was \$1.061 billion.
-This reserve, which was initially recorded in December 2000, included then-pending Asbestos Personal Injury Claims and Asbestos Property Damage Claims, Asbestos Personal Injury Claims expected to be filed through 2003 and estimated legal costs.
-The reserve amount was also consistent with the amount that the Debtors would be required to pay to resolve all of their asbestos personal injury liability if the FAIR Act of 2005, in its current form, were enacted.
 The Plan, if approved, provides a clear path for the Debtors to emerge from chapter 11 regardless of the outcome of the FAIR Act, thus avoiding a potentially lengthy, contentious and uncertain bankruptcy case.

 The Plan also provides that all other Classes of Allowed Claims will be treated as set forth in the Plan and summarized on the classification and treatment chart in Section II.B.
-Under the Plan, Asbestos Property Damage Claims will not be channeled to the Asbestos Personal Injury Trust.
+Under the Plan, Asbestos Property Damage

+Claims will not be channeled to the Asbestos Personal Injury Trust.
 The Debtors have been making and will continue to make efforts to resolve all Claims, including Asbestos Property Damage Claims.
 Holders of Asbestos Property Damage Claims whose claims are unliquidated or disputed as of the Effective Date will have their claims liquidated or otherwise resolved pursuant to Section VII.A.3 of the Plan.
-It is the Debtors' current intent to file in the Bankruptcy Court objections to all disputed or unliquidated Asbestos Property Damage Claims.
-The forum for ultimate resolution of such objections either will be agreed to by the parties or determined by the Bankruptcy Court.
 Holders of Stock Interests in USG as of the Effective Date of the Plan will retain their shares, and have the right to purchase additional Reorganized USG's Common Stock in connection with the Rights Offering described below and in Section V.T.